IT Tips & Tricks

 Mistake #1: Trusting That Your Backup Will Be There for You

 When was the last time you fully tested your backup system?
-When was the last time you did a test deployment of your back-up in exactly the same manner as you would have to do it, should you actually lose some data?
+When was the last time you did a test deployment of your backup in exactly the same manner as you would have to do it, should you actually lose some data?

-Make a copy of your data before migrating it.
+Of course, make a copy of your data right before migrating it.
 You want to be able to see everything as it was originally, on its original system, so that you can spot any corruption or anything that looks out of place.
+Make sure that you change as little as possible between the back-up phase, and the actual migration phase, so that you don’t lose any changes that you might make before the migration.

 Mistake #2: Getting Started Without a Solid Strategy

-Mistake #3: Leaving Home Without a Roadmap
+Mistake #3: Leaving Home Without

-Knowing where your data is, what its purpose is, and what type of migration you’re doing will make the whole process much easier.
+Okay, so why would you start a migration without a detailed report on all your files — where they are and what is connected to what?
+Knowing where your files are, what their purpose is, and what type of migration you’re doing will make the whole process much easier.
 It will leave less room for error too.

 Mistake #4: Lack of Hardware, Software, and/or Network Preparation

 “Huh?
-We have a lot of this stuff (particularly hardware) around here!”
+We have a lot of this stuff — particularly hardware — around here!”

 Yes, but you are doing a data migration now.
 The rules change a bit.
 Consider the following.